 Health & Safety Expectations for Students and Employees

 Community health data continues to change in our Liberty Hill ISD community, and we are continuously monitoring this information and adjusting our plans accordingly.
-We are sharing these plans with the understanding that as we get closer to August 20, 2020, plans could change based on conditions.

 The District budgeted for the necessary cleaning and sanitizing supplies that will be needed to open the schools in August.
 The Texas Education Agency also provided additional supplies to school districts.
 All classrooms will be equipped with plenty of hand sanitizer and bathrooms will be stocked with soap and paper towels.
 Parents do not need to send additional cleaning supplies to the campuses.